CMulas/IF_quantification/README.md

 1. All/Image/FileName/Ch00 (or any other channel) = "MyExpt_Image.txt"
 2. All/Nuclei/Intensity/MeanIntensity/(all channels of interest) = "MyExpt_Nuclei.txt"

-## 2. ROC curves for fluorescence imaging
+## 2. Use ROC curves to calculate threshold.
 I use a simple version of ROC curves in order to determine the automatic theshold for immonofluorescent images.
 This allows me to quantify across conditions and experiments the percentage of positive cells in a given channel (=immunostaining) to determine if a particular treatment has an effect or not.

 ### Data formating